 We look at four drought resistant herbs you can plant at home.
-So if you live in a dry climate and looking for edible plants you can grow in these conditions?
-Well, this article is for you.
-We look at four drought hardy herbs that will cope with dry weather and minimal water.
+So if you live in a dry climate and you’re looking for edible herb plants you can grow, this article is for you.
+We look at four drought tolerant herbs that cope with dry weather and minimal water.

 Growing herbs are great for first-time gardeners and these herb plants, in particular, are very easy to grow due to their low maintenance nature.

 Many common herbs are native to the Mediterranean region.
 These plants thrive in dry sunny conditions in their native lands and they’ll happily grow in these conditions in your garden.

-However, you can help protect plants by mulching the soil around the herbs.
+You can, however, help protect plants by mulching the soil around the herbs with an organic mulch.
 This will go along way to retaining soil moisture, protecting the herb plant roots and feeding the soil as the mulch breaks down.

-while new plants are establishing themselves in the garden, plant growth can be supported with an organic liquid fertilizer such as this fish fertilizer or this seaweed fertilizer.
+While new plants are establishing in the garden, plant growth can be supported with an organic liquid fertilizer such as fish fertilizer or seaweed fertilizer.
 After this time, fertilization isn’t necessary.
-In fact, these herbs may even benefit from some neglect resulting in a more flavorsome herb.
+In fact, these herbs benefit from some neglect which results in a more flavorsome herb.

-Our selection of herbs below are perennials, meaning they last several years, in the right conditions.
-So you can plant them today and you can enjoy them for a few years will minimal maintenance!
+This selection of herbs are perennials, meaning they last several years, in the right conditions.
+So you can plant them today and enjoy them for years with minimal maintenance!

 Rosemary is an evergreen shrub that thrives in hot weather.

-Rosemary can be pruned at the end of summer to help keep it in great condition.
+To help keep it in great conditions, Rosemary can be pruned at the end of summer.

-In The Kitchen: As the perfect complement to roast lamb, rosemary is a must-have your garden at home.
+In The Kitchen: As the perfect complement to roast lamb, rosemary is a must-have for your herb garden at home.

 Sage is an attractive greyish-green leafed herb that does very well in a drought hardy garden.